-The Group strictly abides by the labour laws and related regulations in Hong Kong and the Mainland China, including but not limited to the Employment Ordinance (《僱傭條例》) in Hong Kong and the Labour Law of the People's Republic of China\ (《中華人民共和國勞動法》) and the Labour Contract Law of the People's Republic of China\ (《中華人民共和國勞動合同法》) in the Mainland China and complies Staff Instructions and Policies and Procedures for Human Resources and Administration Department based on these regulations which includes information ranging from recruitment, promotion, remuneration, dismissal, working hours, holidays, equal opportunities, diversity, anti-discrimination to other employment packages and benefits.
-Staff instructions are provided to all employees upon recruitment to ensure employees are aware of their duly rights and obligations.
+The Group strictly abides by the labour laws and related regulations in Hong Kong and the Mainland China,including but not limited to the Employment Ordinance (《僱傭條例》) in Hong Kong and the Labour Law of the People's Republic of China (《中華人民共和國勞動法》) and the Labour Contract Law of the People's Republic of China (《中華人民共和國勞動合同法》) in the Mainland China and complies Staff Instructions and Policies and Procedures for Human Resources and Administration Department based on these regulations which includes information ranging from recruitment, promotion, remuneration, dismissal, working hours, holidays, equal opportunities, diversity, anti-discrimination to other employment packages and benefits.
+Staff Instructions are provided to all employees upon recruitment to ensure employees are aware of their duly rights and obligations.
 Employment contract that specifies the rights and obligations of both parties is also entered between the Group and each one of the new recruits for the sake of the mutual interests of parties.

 The recruitment and promotion procedures of the Group are not biased based on factors such as age, gender, race, colour and religious belief.
 All applicants and employees are treated equally.
 We employ people by open recruitment and place individual competency as our major consideration.
 Meanwhile, the Group has zero tolerance towards any form of discrimination or harassment in the workplace.
 If any discriminational or harassing behaviour is found, we will take actions accordingly.
+To ensure the privacy of the harassed person, the Group will keep the person involved anonymous.
 We strive to create a stable, diverse, tolerating, harassment-free, discrimination-free and peaceful workplace and offer handsome salaries and benefits to attract and retain talents.

-Employees are the most valuable assets of the Group.
-Therefore, the Group strives to provide a sound working environment for its employees.
+The Group strives to provide a sound working environment for its employees.
 In order to enhance communication between employees and foster harmonious working atmosphere, the Group holds staff gatherings on a regular basis.
 In addition, the Group also encourages its employees to maintain work-life balance by actively planning additional staff activities, including badminton matches, hiking, festival celebrations and overseas trips.